|Troubled Child at the entry to Grizzly Lake, in Colorado

 - Hi-lift jack and an ancient, free junkyard shovel

-The Valley spare tire carrier was popular, and mine has held up well and so has the body, all things considered.
-The spare tire came in handy once.
-The gas can, (too) many times.
+The Valley spare tire carrier was popular back in the day.
+Mine has held up ok, and so has the body, all things considered.
+I need a spare a couple times.
+The gas can a lot more times.

 It's easy to convert back to normal use for driving.
 In fact, I went four-wheeling several days after the competition.